immcantation/immcantation/docs/datastandard.rst

 AIRR Community Data Standard
 -------------------------------------------------------------------------------------------

-As of release x.x.x, the default file format is the AIRR-C format, as described by the Rearrangement Schema (version 1.2).
+As of release 4.0.0, the default file format is the AIRR-C format, as described by the Rearrangement Schema (version 1.2).
 To learn about this format, the valid field names and their expected values, visit the AIRR-C `Rearrangement Schema documentation site <https://docs.airr-community.org/en/v1.2.1/datarep/rearrangements.html>`__.